scottcolfer/scottcolfer.github.io/_posts/2018-03-02-value-context.md

 date: 2018-03-02
 ---

+*In which we realise that working with agility focuses on delivering value but forgets to figure out what value is; product management finds a place to help figure out what value is; and we acknowledge that value is context specific so we figure out what it might be in government.*

 # WTF is value?

 A while ago I wrote a post saying that [business strategy is in its infancy](http://scottcolfer.com/2018/01/12/leadership.html), with Simon Wardley saying that 'organisations often rely on meme copying and gut feel'.
 Why is this?